 4.1.8 Equipment Check

 The Producer is responsible for the organization, packing and transportation of all equipment.
 The Producer may ask freelancers to arrive before a production in order to help pack and transport but in the instance where freelancers are unavailable, the Producer is solely responsible of making sure that the equipment arrives at the production site.
-Loss and damage are considered on a case by case basis between the Producer and the Operations Manager.
+Loss and damage are considered on a case-by-case basis between the Producer and the Operations Manager.
 The Producer should let the Operations Manager know a few days before production what equipment package is being checked out.

 Producer to double check equipment and divvy up baggage